MartinHjelm/paper_template/README.md

 # latextemplate
-Simple latex template for writing simpel math related stuff using Markdown with a Makefile to convert to Latex.
+Simple latex template for writing IEEE papers and related two-column latex documents using Markdown with a Makefile to convert to Latex.

-Requires Pandoc converter.
+Requires:

+* Pandoc Markdown to Latex converter
+* Biber latex library for displaying references

+Optional:
+Makefile uses [ltx2any](https://github.com/reitzig/ltx2any) for rendering PDF.
+Uncomment the pdflatex lines for simple rendering.